vishvAsa/mahAbhAratam/vyAsaH/goraxapura-pAThaH/hindy-anuvAdaH/13_anushAsanaparva/01_dAna-dharma-parva/149_viShNu-sahasra-nAma-stotram/TIkA/parAshara-bhaTTaH/upodghAtaH.md

 <details><summary>English</summary>

 The venerable Narada also (said) : "He knows fully well all the dharmas of the four varnas (castes).
 Hence tell him all your doubts (and get them cleared)".
 Narada also praised Bhishma as one of great eminence who had attained the vision of God on account of his association with and service to great rishis and elders, and also by his life-long and uninterrupted observance of celibacy, penance and contemplation.
 He also blessed Bhishma and directed him to expound to the listeners not only the Ultimate Truth but also the dharmas and rules of conduct.
-Moreover, Bhishma has already received the bless- ings of his father and mother by his services to them.
+Moreover, Bhishma has already received the blessings of his father and mother by his services to them.
 Bhishma himself said these words about his knowledge of the Supreme Truth: "O Govinda !
 By The grace and The blessings, the heat of the body, doubts, weariness, languor, exhaustion, disease, have all vanished from me.
 I see like a fruit in the palm of my hand, the past, the present and the future.
 O Achyuta, !
 By Thy gracious gift are present in my mind all the dharmas mentioned in the Vedas and laid down in the Vedantas.
 By Thy grace again, O Janardana, and by constant contemplation on Thee, I feel strong like a young man and I can expound the dharmas".
 Such a Bhishma introduced the subject of the Thousand Names in these words.
 "I consider this dharma as the highest of the dharmas," and expressed his view that the chanting of the Thousand Names was his greatest mata or creed of faith.
 </details>

 ## सर्वग्राह्यता